 The IRT is responsible for the coordinated management of a Critical Incident and is normally mobilised as soon as possible following a Critical Incident in accordance with the Critical Incident Management - Governing Policy.

 The IRT will assess and respond to the incident accordingly and will co-opt additional members, including subject specialists, as required and depending on the nature of the incident.

 - evaluating the extent of the risk to University (staff, students, facilities, environment, reputation, etc.);

 - developing strategies to manage the response to an incident with the immediate focus on containing the extent of the damage or incident;

 - coordinating resources, including emergency services;

-- liaising internally with Marketing and External Engagement to distribute consistent messages to the USC Community and externally;
+- liaising internally with Marketing to distribute consistent messages to the USC Community and externally;

 - liaising with external agencies/ organisations, including Federal/State/Local Disaster Management Groups;